 - Inverted in Action Comics #900, the finale of the "Black Ring" story arc, when Lex Luthor becomes one with the child of the Phantom Zone, and he stops entropy itself.
 The concept of death itself is stopped and so the Death has her very first vacation since the beginning of time.

 - This becomes a worldwide problem in the Marvel Comics series Paradise X, an unforeseen side effect of the destruction of Death at the end of Universe X. This also happens in the Secret Wars II Crisis Crossover, when the naive Beyonder kills Death because "nobody wants to die".

 - In an issue of Fables, Jack of the Tales traps Death in a sack to secure a roll in the sheets with a wealthy but terminally ill southern belle.
 Lets just say it makes breakfast awkward when it refuses to stay still after slaughter.
 When released, Death is actually grateful for his first day off, ever, and will forgive Jack on the condition that he gets a day trapped in the sack every year or so.

 - The Thanos Imperative introduced a parallel world nicknamed the "Cancerverse," which came about when the assembled heroes of Earth killed Death in an attempt to save Captain Marvel from his terminal cancer.
 Things went bad.
 Really bad.

-- One occurs in issue #2 of Bill And Teds Excellent Comic Book.
+- One occurs in issue #2 of Bill & Ted's Excellent Comic Book.